 The SSPB program provides an annual budget for the SSPB-GSA each year.
-To obtain this funding, the SSPB-GSA is required to submit a formal budget request to the Director by June 1 each year.
-The Program Director considers this request, determines the amount that the program can provide prior to the Fall semester, and communicates the approved budget.
+To obtain this funding, the SSPB-GSA must submit a formal budget request to the Director by June 1 each year.
+The Program Director considers this request, determines the amount that the program can provide prior to the Fall semester, and communicates the approved budget once the full SSPB budget has been approved by the university.